hironishihara/ofxTrueTypeFontUC/README.md

 ## Overview

 An extension of ofTrueTypeFont class for using UNICODE characters.
+Tested on OSX, iOS, and Windows.

 ## Requirement